davidpr/flask-api/README.md

-# flask-api
-Flask API that schedules and manipulates AWS instances
+# REST API with Flask for a job scheduler in AWS